Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Continuous Length Control

 Transformer-based LMs process sequences of ordered tokens, where each token $t$ is mapped to a token embedding\footnote{An embedding is a dense vector of dimension $d_{\text{model}}$} $E_t \in \mathbb{R}^{d_{\text{model}}}$.
 Because of the self-attention setup by itself, the input tokens are permutation invariant, the model must be given positional information.
-Each token index position is mapped to a positional embedding $P_t \in \mathbb{R}^{d_{\text{model}}}$, which is added to the token embedding $E_t$ before the first Transformer layer\footnote{ Modern LLMs typically use RoPE (Rotary Positional Embeddings), which are relative positional encodings applied inside each attention block.}:
+Each token index position can be mapped to a positional embedding $P_t \in \mathbb{R}^{d_{\text{model}}}$, which is added to the token embedding $E_t$ before the first Transformer layer :

 This addition places content and position information in the same vector $X_t$ and allows attention to condition on where a token occurs, not only on what it is.
-Depending on the model architecture, positional information can be encoded with fixed sinusoidal embeddings as initially introduced in \citep{NIPS2017_3f5ee243}.
-Alternatively, some models use learned embedding vectors optimized during pre-training as presented in \citep{gehring2017convolutionalsequencesequencelearning, radfordImprovingLanguageUnderstanding}.
-A third family incorporates relative positional embeddings that capture relative distance between sequence elements \citep{shaw-etal-2018-self}.
+Depending on the model configuration, positional information can be encoded with fixed sinusoidal embeddings as initially introduced in \citep{NIPS2017_3f5ee243}.
+Alternatively, postional embeddings can be learned during the pre-training as presented in \citep{gehring2017convolutionalsequencesequencelearning, radfordImprovingLanguageUnderstanding}.
+Some models incorporate relative positional embeddings that capture relative distance between sequence elements \citep{shaw-etal-2018-self}.
+Modern LLMs typically use Rotary Positional Embeddings (RoPE), which are relative positional encodings applied inside each attention block \citep{su2023roformerenhancedtransformerrotary}.
 In all cases, without positional information, any permutation of the input tokens yields the same multiset of attention scores.

-Positional embeddings make attention sensitive to token order, either for context encoding or for the sequence of already decoded tokens while inference.
-During decoding, RPE methods provide position embeddings in reverse order to indicate how many tokens remain to be generated, rather than only giving the absolute position from the start of generation.
-When trained with such reversed embeddings counting down from the initial target length to zero over the training reference the decoder can modulate generation length at inference time according to a user-specified target length.
+At the decoding step, the RPE methods additionally provide new position embeddings in reverse order to indicate how many tokens remain to be generated, rather than only giving the absolute position from the start of generation.
+When the model is trained with such reversed embeddings counting down from the initial target length to zero over the training reference the decoder block can modulate generation length at inference time according to a user-specified target length.
 However, we argue that this approach, while effective for lengths seen during training, does not generalize well to unseen target lengths, which are often required in practical applications.
 In the following, we propose a new method to overcome this limitation.